Antize/TFT-Overlay-Outdated/README.md

 ## Antize TFT
 Free character and object manager for League of Legends: Teamfight Tactics.

-Manager can be put over game to get an overview of characters and objects while playing, your game must not be in full screen.
+Antize TFT can be put over your game to get an overview of characters and objects while playing, your game must not be in full screen.

+LoL TFT, League of Legends: Teamfight Tactics.

 ## Last Version
 **Antize TFT (Ver.0.1)**